gamingwithevets/casiocalc/docs/beginners_guide.md

 ³√( 1 $
 ```
 And finally, type the hackstring on real hardware!
 If successful, you should see a small line at the bottom left of the screen, meaning you succeeded.

+Also, note that you have to know *how* to input the hackstring *first*, or else nothing will come out of this.